 Being a small town, Cropseyville does not have a public transit system used by locals to get to and from work.

-The population of Cropseyville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Cropseyville, 23.69% have at least a bachelor's degree.
+The education level of Cropseyville citizens is a little higher than the average for US cities and towns: 23.69% of adults in Cropseyville have at least a bachelor's degree.

 The per capita income in Cropseyville in 2022 was $41,153, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,612 for a family of four.
 However, Cropseyville contains both very wealthy and poor people as well.